-- a) Reference is invited to Note 29 to the financial statements regarding deposit of Rupees 694,027.88 Thousand to Sahara-SEBI Refund account in the matter of dispute in respect of repayment of Optionally Fully Convertible Debentures (OFCDs) by two group companies, namely M/s Sahara India Real Corporation Limited & Sahara Housing Investment Corporation Limited with Security and Exchange Board of India (SEBI).
+- a) Attention is invited to the matter of deposit of Rupees 694,027.88 Thousand to Sahara-SEBI Refund account in the matter of dispute in respect of repayment of Optionally Fully Convertible Debentures (OFCDs) by two group companies, namely M/s Sahara India Real Corporation Limited & Sahara Housing Investment Corporation Limited with Security and Exchange Board of India (SEBI).
 The Honourable Supreme Court of India vide its order dated 21-11-2013 had directed that Sahara Group of Companies shall not part with movable and immovable properties and accordingly 'SEBI' has seized the company's Fixed Deposit and Non-Current Investment.
 Subsequent to this, Hon'ble Supreme Court vide it's order dated 4th June, 2014 has directed to defreeze the Fixed Deposit account of the company subject to condition that total proceeds would be transferred to special account opened by the 'SEBI'.
-However, the matter is pending at Honourable Supreme Court of India; we are unable to comment on the consequential impact, if any, of the same on the financial statement of the company. - b) Material uncertainty over going concern: The company has prepared financial statements on a going concern basis, notwithstanding the fact that the major customer of the company has terminated the program purchase agreement which was main source of income of the Company, the company does not have sufficient fund to pay its creditors, recovery from debtors is pending since long, advances given for movie production has stuck with the parties as company is unable to invest further fund and revenue from operation has reached to negligible level.
+However, the matter is pending at Honourable Supreme Court of India; we are unable to comment on the consequential impact, if any, of the same on the financial result of the company. - b) Material uncertainty over going concern: The company has prepared its financial statements on a going concern basis, notwithstanding the fact that the company does not have sufficient fund to pay its creditors, recovery from debtors is pending since long, advances given for movie production has stuck with the parties as company is unable to invest further fund and operational performance of the company is comparatively low in comparison to its peers.
 These events cast significant doubt on the ability of the Company to continue as a going concern.
-The financial statements do not adequately disclose these matters. - Further, due to certain non-compliance of regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Securities and Exchange Board of India (SEBI) has initiated penal actions as per circular no. SEBI/HO/CFD/CMD/CIR/P/2020/12 dated January 22, 2020 (SEBI SOP Circular) and has levied fine of Rupees 542800/- which may increase further if non-compliance continued, the trading of the shares of the company has been suspended and in further action the SEBI may freeze Demat account of Promoters. - c) Attention is invited to long pending content advances of Rupees 1,91,600 Thousand given to producers/film houses/actors for acquisition/development Film content/rights.
+The financial results do not adequately disclose these matters.

+Further, due to certain non-compliance of regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Securities and Exchange Board of India (SEBI) has initiated penal actions as per circular no. SEBI/HO/CFD/CMD/CIR/P/2020/12 dated January 22, 2020 (SEBI SOP Circular) and has levied fines and the trading of the shares of the company has been suspended since long and in further action the SEBI may freeze Demat account of Promoters.

+c) Attention is invited to long pending content advances of Rupees 191600 Thousand given to producers/film houses/actors for acquisition/development Film content/rights.
 There is substantial delay in completion of the projects.
 Company's ability to materialise content advances into the film rights for exploitation is dependent on its funding the balance commitment agreed under the contracts.
-In view of the above, we are unable to comment on the recoverability of content advance or its materialization into film rights and its consequential impact on the financials for the period.
+In view of the above and financial position of the company, recoverability of content advance or its materialization into film rights is doubtful.
+However as per agreement, the co-producer has agreed to pay the entire amount and in case of default, his entire IPR and negative rights of the movie will be transferred to the company.